RokGolez/Excel_Projects/US_DebtTracker/README.md

 - Calculations of the yearly percentage increase in debt compared to the previous year.
 - Projections of future growth in public debt.
-- Visual graphs that may include debt trends over time, debt as a percentage of GDP, and forecasted debt figures.
+- Visual graphs that include debt trends over time, and forecasted debt figures.

 ## 📑 Additional Sheets